DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- The "kaomoji" speech bubbles and other links are now PowerStrings, and their Compose and DeadKey entries updated.
 	- Remaps in BaseLayout files are now fully respected, so a Remap section in the layout.ini file is no longer mandatory for remapping variants.
 	- Inkscape calls by the HIG was split into batches ruled by a batchSize setting.
 My Inkscape couldn't handle more than around 80 files per call.
+	- Added an optional `«»`-enclosed display tag to the prefix-entry syntax, so help images can show any desired short string on a key.
+		- Example: «,␣»  α{,}{Space}  		; Comma-Space (on @co0)
+	- Help image entries more than one character long may be scaled by a `fontSizes` table entry in the settings file.
+	- Dead key images can utilize a "disp0" entry that contains a string to be displayed on the key, enclosed in any non-space glyphs (like `«»`).
+	- Changed the Prefix-Entry prefix for Unicode points from `«` to `†` to accommodate the new `«»` HIG prefix.
+Plus, it looks nicer.
+Still using `~` for it.
+	- Moved all HIG settings from their separate file into the Settings file: They'll be easier to find, and Settings_Override works on them.
+	- NOTE: Remember to restart EPKL before image generation when there are changes to DK images
 	- Dead key images for Colemak-CAW variants now point to CAWS images since I'll be trying to support only the best and most popular combos.
-	- Dead key images can utilize a "disp0" entry that contains a string to be displayed on the key, enclosed in any non-space glyphs (like `«»`).
 	- Added the Semimak-JQ variant.
 It's a simple `Q > J > QU` cycle from the original.
 	- Reworked the Greek Colemak locale layouts, replacing the rare diaeresis letters on Q and ISO with Tonos/Diaeresis DKs and the default Compose.
 		- Note that the Compose method allows accented/polytonic Greek letters to be written as sequences using punctuation.
 	- Added Dutch Colemak-eD ANSI (`Cmk-eD-Nl_ANS`) variants, as most Dutch users actually have ANSI and not ISO boards – the poor things...
 	- Updated the German/De locale with the letter ẞ (capital ß).
 The § sign was moved to AltGr+P.
+	- Added palatal-hook letters to the ogonek-commabelow DK, as only the s mapping overlapped.
+Mapped ᶊ to ß (AltGr+s) for this DK.
+		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
+Reworked turnstiles on the Science DK.
+	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
+Single on unshifted, double on shifted and AltGr.
+		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
+For another layout, revision is desirable.

 	- Dual-function Compose/DK "CoDeKey": If a sequence isn't recognized by the Compose key, it becomes a dead key (@co0) instead.
 		- This seems very nice for locale layouts' special letters.
 I've put mine next to the ISO-Compose key for easy rolls.